The Benefits of Psychedelics

 Studies on LSD

-Looks like psilocybin might be the new chicken soup for the soul, but with a side of hallucinations and existential revelations.
+This looks like psilocybin is going to become the new chicken soup for the soul, but with hallucinations and existential revelations on the side.

 Studies on Psilocybin

-Who knew that MDMA could help with end-of-life anxiety?
-Looks like partying might have some therapeutic benefits after all.
+Who would have thought that MDMA could help with anxiety at the end?
+Well, partying might have some therapeutic benefits after all.

 Studies on MDMA

-During these trials, therapists conduct therapy sessions aided by the administration of a controlled dose of MDMA to the patient.
-It has been observed that patients who receive this form of treatment are better able to express their emotions and experience positive effects such as increased feelings of love and empathy towards themselves and others.
+During these trials, therapists carry out therapy sessions under the guidance of a controlled dose of MDMA administered to the patient.
+It has been noted that this mode of treatment enables the patient to express emotions more vividly, resulting in positive outcomes in terms of love feelings and empathy towards oneself and others.

 Legalizing psychedelics for therapy?
 Sounds like a trip to the courthouse.